Shikhar253/project3/README.md

    - Added an endpoint to search the contents of the post’s msg.

 ## Testing Summaries:

-[Insert detailed summaries of tests for each extension, including how to interpret the testing framework and the tests written.]

 1. **Users and User Keys:**